a-laughlin/a-laughlin.github.io/_posts/2025-09-30-predict-engineering-outcomes.md

 ### Speed
 While the model itself is agnostic to speed's definition, the default \[Outcome]->Speed cross-impact values assume a meaning of Perceived Productivity as defined in Microsoft's Research [¹](#microsoft).

 One quirk of the model here.
 In the examples the speed dropped to 0 as quality did.
 Given that the model's default meaning of speed is perceived productivity, and as humans we're unlikely to perceive ourselves as 0% productive, the model's speed dropping to 0% is an unlikely outcome.
+More likely it continuously slows as it approaches 0.

 A speed of 1 represents product engineers' current speed.
 A speed of 2 is twice that, or 100% greater.
 A speed of 0 is a complete stop.